By: Jana Greene

 In 2007, I married the love of my entire life after meeting him in church.
 He is my best friend and biggest supporter.
-My precious daughters are 22 and 25 now, and we are very close.
+My precious daughters are 26 and 29 now, and we are very close.
 They are very proud of their mama’s recovery.
 They call me a good mom.
 They call me a strong woman.
-That’s not getting what I deserved.
-That’s the magnitude of the grace of the Father!
+That’s not getting what I deserve.
+That’s grace.

 We are very open about our struggles.
 Stigma has no place in our family.

 I discovered Celebrate Recovery in 2008, when the pastor of a church I was attending asked myself and another sister in Christ if we would train as CR leaders.
 We did, and over the course of two years, I was blessed to be a part of launching two CR groups in Wilmington.
-I love this program.
-We are tribe – a safe place to come and be honest.
+It was such an honor.
+I made friends for life there.

 Life, as they say, marches on.
 It is not always easy.

 In the past several years, I have had to contend with an incurable and painful chronic disease.
-I’m not sure I’d still have my sobriety if not for CR.
 The journey through this illness has resurrected that urge to default by numbing.
-I rely on the program to keep me grounded, and the people in it to take my hand.
-It has taught me so much.
 The 12 Steps apply to so many situations.
 The pain has somewhere to go.